DimitrisGrig/DiS_TSS/README.md

 ### Prerequisites

 In order to run the tool you need to have installed python version 3.<br>
-Also the following libraries python must be met:
+The following python libraries must be met:
 ```
 kurtosis and skew from scipy.stats
 find_peaks from scipy.signal